material-motion/material-motion/specifications/motion_family/direct_manipulation.md

 ## Private plans

-Plans that are only accessible within this motion family.
+Plans that are private to this motion family.

 ### ChangeAnchorPoint